whiteblush8/starter-kit/README.md

 # Links Page

 ## Overview
 This project is a simple and visually appealing **Links Page** that acts as a centralized hub for all  important online connections.
-It includes links to  social media profiles and a section featuring the most recent blog posts, making it easy for visitors to explore your content and stay connected.
+It includes links to social media profiles and a section featuring the most recent blog posts.

 ## Features
 - **Social Media Links**: Cleanly styled buttons or links for quick access to your social media platforms, such as Facebook, Twitter, Instagram, LinkedIn, and more.